akuznetsova/spf-2024/w4/February 21-recap.md

 ### Related Resources
 [(University of Amsterdam) Carsten Dominik & Inga Kamp’s Star and Planet Formation, Chapter 3: Molecular Clouds](https://staff.fnwi.uva.nl/c.dominik/Teaching/SPF/syllabus.pdf) Lecture notes from Dr. Dominik and Dr. Kamp’s UvA Master Course on Star and Planet Formation.
 Chapter 3 discusses the observational aspects, physical processes, and chemical composition of molecular clouds with images, tables, sky maps, and plots.

 [https://academic.oup.com/mnras/article/413/4/2935/965474] This paper demonstrates how cloud collision and stellar feedback effect the gas content by allowing gravitational forces to be dominant.
-They found that the observations, concerning the distributions of virial parameters and cloud structures, can be effectively simulated if the star formation efficiency within these confined areas is approximately 5 to 10 percent. {Manuel Ramirez]
+They found that the observations, concerning the distributions of virial parameters and cloud structures, can be effectively simulated if the star formation efficiency within these confined areas is approximately 5 to 10 percent.
+[Manuel Ramirez]

+[http://astro1.physics.utoledo.edu/~megeath/ph6820/lecture3_ph6820.pdf] A slideshow containing all that encompass molecular clouds.
+[Manuel Ramirez]